 1. Use Antivirus Software

 Firewalls act as the first layer of defense, blocking any potential threats they detect.
-Anti-malware software scans your systems for things like viruses that might’ve slipped through and eliminates them.
+Anti-malware software scans your systems for things like viruses that might’ve slipped through and eliminates them, and these tools help identify vulnerabilities before they can be exploited.

 2. Monitor User Access